| Diver Level:

 The Museo Atlántico first opened in early March 2016 with just 6 different

-the Photographers; more fondly known as "the selfies".
-They were joined
+and the Photographers; more fondly known as "the selfies".
+They were

-in late December 2016 by the phase 2 exhibits which include the entrance
+joined in late December 2016 by the phase 2 exhibits which include

-gate, the human gyro, a playground and a mirror.
-Although like other
+the entrance gate, the human gyro, a playground and a mirror.
+Although

-museums you are not to touch the exhibits, the mirror is the one exception.
+like other museums you are not to touch the exhibits, the mirror is

-opportunity with your dive buddy.
-Click here to see the official
+a perfect photo opportunity with your dive buddy.
+Click here to see

 The Museo Atlántico is situated off the south coast of the island

 in 12-15mteres of wonderful blue water and only accessible by boat.

 In our opinion it is best suited to Open Water divers with a few dives